markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Computer_Programming/Fortran/fortran.md

 This book may be purchased from: <br>
 [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran) <br>
 [Amazon page to purchase "Modern Fortran" by Milan Curcic (affiliate link)](https://amzn.to/3PgzWzy)

+### Neural Fortran - "A parallel framework for deep learning"
+This online resource may be obtained here: https://github.com/modern-fortran/neural-fortran

 ### "Introduction to Programming Using Fortran" from the Open Textbook Library
 This online resource may be obtained here: <br>